tardate/LittleArduinoProjects/BoldportClub/Touchy/README.md

 [AN0828: Capacitive Sensing Library Overview](https://www.silabs.com/Support%20Documents/TechnicalDocs/an0828-capacitive-sensing-library-overview.pdf)
 and
 [AN0829: Capacitive Sensing Library Configuration Guide](https://www.silabs.com/Support%20Documents/TechnicalDocs/AN0829.pdf)
 and I think I get the basic idea.
-The library provides an abstration over underlying port input and software debouncing
+The library provides an abstraction over underlying port inputs and software debouncing support.

-So in the program we see references like `CSLIB_isSensorDebounceActive(3)` which refers to the sensor at index 3 in the sensor array (i.e. the 4th sensor)
+So in the program we see references like `CSLIB_isSensorDebounceActive(3)` which refers to the sensor at index 3 in the sensor array (i.e. the 4th sensor).
-The sensor array is mapped to pins in hardware configuration, with the result:
+The sensor array is mapped to pins in the hardware configuration, with the result:

 | Index | CS Port      | Action                                        |